Documentation

 Notification Retries

 When posting notifications, we expect to receive a 200 response code from you.
-If the response code is not 200, we retry sending events 3 times after the first failure.
+If the response code is not 200, we retry sending the event 3 times after the first failure.

 This way, whenever you experience downtime on your end, your updates will still be sent.